Israel defense chief plans 2,500 new West Bank settler homes

-JERUSALEM (AP) — Israel’s defense minister says he will seek approval next week to fast-track construction of 2,500 new West Bank settlement homes in 2018.
+JERUSALEM (AP) — Israel’s defense minister said Thursday he will seek approval next week to fast-track construction of 2,500 new West Bank settlement homes in 2018, an announcement likely to further ratchet up tensions between Israelis and Palestinians.

-Avigdor Lieberman’s office said in a statement on Thursday that he aimed to fulfill a commitment to expand construction in West Bank settlements.
-In addition to the 2,500, Lieberman says he will advance another 1,400 units that are currently in a preliminary planning stage.
+Avigdor Lieberman’s office said in a statement that he aimed to fulfill a commitment to expand construction in the West Bank settlements, including some remote outposts and the Jewish settler enclave in the West Bank city of Hebron.

-Israel captured the West Bank and east Jerusalem in the 1967 war and has since built dozens of settlements there.
-An Israeli watchdog group reported earlier this year that settlement construction has surged under the Trump administration.
+In addition to the 2,500, Lieberman said he will advance another 1,400 units that are currently in preliminary planning stages.

+“In the coming months, we will bring for approval thousands more housing units,” Lieberman said, according to the statement.

 Most Read Nation & World Stories